Harassment and bullying prevention

 The cost of bullying in the workplace

-In 2007, Stats Canada released a report called Criminal Victimization in the Workplace: 1
+In 2004, Stats Canada (De Léséleuc, 2004) released a report called Criminal Victimization in the Workplace, which showed:

 Nearly 1 in 5 incidents of violent victimization, including physical assault, sexual assault, and robbery, occurred in the victim's workplace.